Before the Event

 Frequently Asked Questions

-- Evacuation service by Broward County Transit (BCT) will coincide with the opening of American Red Cross shelters.
+- Evacuation service by Broward County Transit (BCT) will coincide with the opening of General Population shelters.
 It will not begin before shelters are open.

 - In the case of a Category 1 or 2 hurricane (Evacuation Plan A), buses will pick up along A1A.
 In a Category 3 or higher (Evacuation Plan B), bus pick-up points will include A1A and Federal Highway.